DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Guess the only friend left will be you, Kai, right?"

-"Yeah, true"
+"Yeah, true."

-People who finish their military service are going to leave.
+People who finish their military service are bound to leave military.
-Probably only few exceptions, like Kai, would willingly continue their service at MDA.
+Probably only few exceptions, like Kai, would willingly continue their service in MDA.

-"There are not many who would decide to become professional soldier, like me"
+"There are not many who would decide to become professional soldier, like me."

 "Well, I want too, you know?"

 "I know.
 You want to surpass your old man, right?
 Like how many tens of times I heard this story?"

-"Think you lost one digit, it is at least one hundred"
+"Think you lost one digit, it is at least one hundred."

 Walking under sunlight coming through trees, Jeanne made amused face (really not sure how to say it, but she is having fun).